What Specific Scholarships Does the Minority Affairs Office Administer?

 All scholarship applicants must send in two (2) letters of recommendation and a transcript (unofficial EIU transcript or official high school transcript if you are currently enrolled in high school.)
 A one-page essay on "What does a college education mean to me and how does/will my involvement in organizations, public service, and/or fraternities or sororities enhance my educational experience?" is also required and may be attached to the online application before submitting.

 Click here to access the online application.
 Complete the application, attach essay and submit online.
 Letters of recommendation and transcript may be brought to the Office of Minority Affairs or mailed to the address below.
-The application deadline for all materials is March 1.
+The application and all supporting documents must be received on or before March 1.
 Notification of awards will be after June 1.

 Office of Minority Affairs